DigneZzZ/discourse-cli/EXAMPLES.md

 disco

 # You'll see the interactive menu
-# Navigate with ↑↓ arrows
+# Type 1 to show status
-# Press Enter on "📊 Show Status" to check your forum
+# Type 0 or q to exit
 ```

 ### Regular Maintenance